makarov-m/Ruoka/README.md

 - [Towardsdatascience.
 Run your python scripts in amazon ec2](https://towardsdatascience.com/how-to-run-your-python-scripts-in-amazon-ec2-instances-demo-8e56e76a6d24)
 - [AWS.
 EC2 instance access s3 bucket](https://repost.aws/knowledge-center/ec2-instance-access-s3-bucket)

+similarly if we want to grant access EC2 instance to S3 and DynamoDB we need to create a role and assign it to the instance.

 **12. ZIP your bot folder and upload to EC2 instance**

 ```bash